Database Storage

 For a basic walkthrough of creating milestones and restoring a database to milestone, see Attach an Unlimited Storage Database Using Point-in-Time Recovery (PITR).

 A database can be restored to any point in time via the Cloud Portal or the ATTACH DATABASE command.
-PITR functionality is available in the Premium and Dedicated editions.
+PITR functionality is available in the Enterprise and Dedicated editions.
 To access this functionality, select Workspaces and choose your workspace.
 Then, select Databases and choose your database.
 Finally, navigate to the Recovery tab.

 See Disaster Recovery for data retention and other related information.